chloeharris1/code_challenges/README.md

 My code challenge solutions from Codecademy's Front End Engineer career path.

+A variety of code challenges focused on Arrays, Loops and Factory Functions.

 ## Questions
 [Email Me](Chloe.a.harris17@gmail.com) if you have any questions.